-mortgages.58 The Biden Administration released the Blueprint for a Renters Bill of Rights, and KC Tenants had an audience with the Secretary of Housing and Urban Development and senior White House officials.59 While not going as far as the Homes Guarantee Campaign demanded, the FHFA announced in July 2024 that landlords would be required to give tenants 30 days' notice before raising rents or ending leases in properties with federally financed mortgages.60
+promote housing stability in properties with Fannie Mae or Freddie Mac mortgages.
+The Biden Administration released the Blueprint for a Renters Bill of Rights, and KC Tenants had an audience with the Secretary of Housing and Urban Development and senior White House officials.
+While not going as far as the Homes Guarantee Campaign demanded, the FHFA announced in July 2024 that landlords would be required to give tenants 30 days' notice before raising rents or ending leases in properties with federally financed mortgages.

 KC Tenants' strategy developed in relation to their members' lack of underlying possessory rights to their apartments.
-Rent strikes under those legal conditions could have led to swift evictions.
+Rent strikes under conditions where tenants were in substantial arrears and unable to post bond could have led to swift evictions.
 Direct action tactics, as well as the decision to bypass the Republican-controlled state legislature and go to the Biden Administration, reflected those legal realities.